alessandrostranieri/nn_semantic_segmentation/index.md

 |:--:|:--:|:--:|
 | *Original Image* | *Semantic* | *Sematic RGB* |

-Semantic segmentation can be considered as a step towards the general goal scene understanding.
+Semantic segmentation can be considered as a step towards the general goal of scene understanding.
 In image classification problems, the objective is to assign a label to an image, which state what is the pictured object.
 A more complicated problem can be classifying object and returning their bounding boxes.
 Semantic segmentation can be considered as a step further, where every pixel of the identified object is returned.

 It becomes obvious then how this problem is of importance in applications such as autonomous driving or landscape monitoring.
 Semantic segmentation is also used in medical imaging, where it can be used to isolate brain regions, growths or cell nuclei.